Summer on the beach. Something is always burning.

 3. Remove the bottom with a can opener.
 NOT AN ELECTRIC CAN OPENER.
-Reurpose that stupid appliance as a doorstop and work your wrist muscles with a real tool.
+Repurpose that stupid appliance as a doorstop and work your wrist muscles with a real tool.
 ZYLISS Lock N’ Lift Can Opener.

 4. Roll a sheet of newspaper into a loose tube.
-Then form it into a donut and fit it into the can.
+Next, form the tube into a donut and fit it into the can.
 Don’t compress it too much, air needs to flow through the tube.

-5. Spray a little cooking oil on the paper from the top.
+5. Spray or drizzle a little cooking oil on the paper from the top.
 Up end it and do some on the bottom too.

 6. Load natural charcoal briquettes that are not impregnated with petroleum into the can – a large tomato can will take about ten, which is enough to start things off.